ibm-datapower/datapower-tutorials/datapower-enforce-kerberos/datapower-enforce-kerberos.md

 ## Using IBM DataPower Gateway v7.5 to enforce Kerberos Security

 The IBM DataPower Gateway is widely used in the industry to protect backend resources from unauthorized accesses, enforcing enterprise security policies and, at the same time, offloading the backend servers from all security-related activities.
 The article shows how to configure IBM DataPower Gateway in order to protect a HTTP resource enforcing Kerberos security.
 In the proposed scenario, the DataPower appliance will allow a HTTP client to invoke a HTTP service only if the HTTP request will carry a valid SPNEGO token.
-To test the correct behavior of the system a SmartBear SoapUI will be used on a Client machine.
+To test the correct behaviour of the system a SmartBear SoapUI will be used on a Client machine.

 ![Architecture outline](media/ArchitectureOutline.png)